Topic Index

 How do I get an application?

-Once you have paid your academic deposit, you can complete the housing application and pay the $225 housing deposit online through the housing portal at MyHousing.wvu.edu.
+Starting January 14, 2026 at 9 a.m.
+(October 20 for Spring admits), admitted students with a paid academic deposit can complete the housing application (contract, housing deposit, preferences, profiles, etc.) and pay the $225 housing deposit online through the housing portal at MyHousing.wvu.edu.

 When are housing deposits due?